 Thank goodness all these people do what they do.
 Activism in all its forms is helping raise awareness and make a difference.

-Does that mean that "just" staying home and taking care of your family is not enough when it comes to taking care of our planet?
+Does that mean that "just" staying home and taking care of your family is not enough?

 I don't think so.

 - When you re-fill your own cup so you can replenish someone else's;

 - when you show your children how to appreciate and connect to all their relations — their human family, nature, and all other life forms;

 - when you choose real, local, ethical food;

 - when you by-pass the supermarket aisle with the toxic cleaning products;

 - when you reject consumerism in all its forms and choose a lifestyle that respects the web of life that it is nested in...